 Most companies will set up an autoresponder letting you know that this person is no longer at the company and referring you to the right person.
 But that doesn’t always happen.

 If you aren’t sure that your contact is up to date, go to LinkedIn and look that person up to see if he still holds the same role at the same company.
 If not, search his title and company to see who has it now.

 You can also call the company operator to ask.
 Just don’t send your email to the generic company address and always verify emails to keep the deliverability on a high level.

 How to improve your follow up emails

-It is extremely important to know who you are targeting in order to adjust your follow up email correctly.
-When finalizing your follow-up-email make sure you have added value factors by including additional documents, linked references to social proof, and positive reenforcement (cognitive dissonance).
-Let’s go into these point in depth.
+It is extremely important to know who you are targeting in order to adjust your follow-up email correctly.
+When finalizing your follow-up email make sure you have added value factors by including additional documents, linked references to social proof, and positive reinforcement (cognitive dissonance).
+Let’s go into these points in depth.

 1. know who you are targeting

 Before sending that follow-up e-mail it is important to first understand who you are targeting, as different audiences require different approaches.
 Differentiating and rearranging the context of the e-mail according to your customer will help you deliver a clear message and attain the main goal of the e-mail.